protegeproject/swrlapi-builtin-library-example/README.md

 ```/Applications/Protege-5.0.0/Protégé.app/Contents/Java/plugins/swrl-builtins```.
 On startup the SWRLTab plugin looks for the built-ins directory and loads all built-in libraries defined in JAR files in the directory.

-After copying the generated JAR SWRL built-ins directory open Protégé 5 and load the ```StringsBuiltInLibraryUser.owl``` ontology.
+After copying the built-in library JAR to the SWRL built-ins directory open Protégé 5 and load the ```StringsBuiltInLibraryUser.owl``` ontology.
 If it is not already enabled, Go to the ```Windows->Tabs``` menu item and select the ```SQWRLTab``` item.
 Navigate to the [SQWRLTab](https://github.com/protegeproject/swrlapi/wiki/SQWRLQueryTab) and select
 and execute the SQWRL query that used the ```stringsEqual``` built-in.
-If the library is correctly loaded the query should return "Yes - found it!".
+If the built-in library is correctly loaded the query should return "Yes - found it!".

 ### Using the Built-in Library in a SWRLAPI-based Application